top of page

 Pottery Classes

 Ready to get into the pottery studio?
-Gananoque Arts Network have a new series of pottery classes.
+Gananoque Arts Network have a new series of pottery classes (including Sculpted Clay Relief with Richard Gill - A two-day workshop October 25 & 26.
+More information nand registration.

 Check our pottery classes page for updates - course registration is now available.